 Medlock recommends auditing the payroll system every pay period.
 In addition, payrolls should be balanced and reconciled every pay period, as well as on a quarterly and annual basis.
 By reconciling your payroll system in a timely manner, problems can be identified and corrected sooner rather than later, reducing the potential for penalties.

-A payroll audit is best performed by skilled payroll professionals who are charged with ensuring payroll accuracy.
+A payroll audit is best performed by compliance consultants or skilled payroll professionals.
 Even if a company outsources its payroll function to a service provider, Medlock cautions this doesn’t remove the company from bearing responsibility for payroll accuracy.